It is a hereditary condition. This means that it is passed from mother to child at conception.

 Women can be seriously affected only if the father is a hemophiliac and the mother is a carrier, or in the case of inactivation of the X chromosome.

-When a woman’s normal X chromosome is inactive in the production of factor VIII or IX.
-But these cases are extremely rare.
+When a woman’s normal X chromosome is inactive in the production of factor VIII or IX, these cases are sporadic.

-However, some women, who are normally carriers, have had symptoms of mild hemophilia.
+However, some women, who usually are carriers, have had symptoms of mild hemophilia.

 Since hemophilia is an inherited disorder, people are affected at birth.